1980s nostalgia: Toys

-Film

-Call Me by Your Name (2017) is a nostalgia film about the 1980s.

 Asia

 Hong Kong

 There is nostalgia for 1980s Hong Kong films; for 1980s Hong Kong television programmes; and for 1980s Hong Kong cantopop.
 Twilight of the Warriors: Walled In (2024) is a 1980s nostalgia film.

 India

 There is nostalgia for The Ramayan and Rupa Biswas.
 There are 1980s nostalgia coffee table books.

 Indonesia

 There are collectors of 1980s pop music cassette tapes.
 There is nostalgia for 1980s Indonesian disco music; and for 1980s films such as Gengsi Dong, Ratu Ilmu Hitam and Catatan Si Boy.
 1980s nostalgia concerts and music festivals have been held.
 The remake Gita Cinta dari SMA (2023) is a 1980s nostalgia film.

 Israel

+"I love the 80s" public art in Florentin, Tel Aviv.

 There are 1980s nostalgia films, concerts, books, paint and toy collectors.
 1980s drinks have been revived.
 Shnot Hashmonim is a 1980s nostalgia television series.